senyaoh/chainlit-postgres-example/chainlit.md

 # Example Questions to ask?
 - Which city has the most customers?
 How many?
+- Which product category has the most products?
-- Which customer has the highest amount of purchases?
+- Which customer has paid the most?
+- How did customer 00012a2ce6f8dcda20d059ce98491703 pay for the order?